ngdeconf/ng-de.org/location/index.md

 ## The Venue

 The conference will take place at Maritim Hotel in Bonn, close to theRhine and Bonn's Museum Mile.
-The congress room provides 2.500 square meters for the Vue community to connect
+The congress room provides 2.500 square meters for the Angular community to connect

 [Maritim Hotel]({{page.gmaps_bolle}}){:target="_blank"}<br>
 Godesberger Allee (Access: Kurt-Georg-Kiesinger Allee 1)<br>